Rockford’s traditional Japanese gardens are a delight any season

 A mossy stone path in the garden.
 Photo courtesy of Christopher D. Silbernagel

 Depending on the season you choose to visit, there are a host of group activities and events to consider enjoying, such as yoga and Pilates and tai chi, as well as the monthly lecture series.
-Topics for these lectures range, with one of the more recent ones focusing on Toyoaki Shamisen, complete with performance of ozashiki geisha house and Ohayashi music with ozashiki dance.
+Topics for these lectures vary, and recently included one focused on Toyoaki Shamisen, complete with performance of ozashiki geisha house and Ohayashi music with ozashiki dance.
 To attend lectures and most other events, pre-registration is required.

-To learn more about the gardens, visit https://andersongardens.org/
+To learn more about the Anderson Japanese Gardens, visit andersongardens.org.

 Main photo: Autumn adds vibrant touches to the gardens.
 Photo courtesy of Christopher D. Silbernagel